Vrysochori

-Vrysochori (Βρυσοχώρι, before 1927: Λεσινίτσα - Lesinitsa, Leshinitsa, Leshnitsa) is one of the Zagori Aromanian (Vlach) villages (Zagorochoria), in the Ioannina regional unit, Greece.
+Vrysochori (Βρυσοχώρι, before 1927: Λεσινίτσα, Lesinitsa; Leshnitsa) is a village in Ioannina regional unit, Greece.
 Vrysochori is in the Tymfi municipal unit, and is about 75 km (50 mi) from Ioannina.
+It is located in the northern part of the Zagori region.

+Name

+In the late 19th century, the scholar Ioannis Lambridis wrote of the village as having the form Lesnitsa and interpreted it as meaning 'hazel bush'.
+The linguist Max Vasmer identified it with Lěsnica, a Slavic form used within toponyms in Bulgarian, Serbo-Croatian and Slovenian; he further cited Gustav Weigand, who connected the placename with the Bulgarian lěšnic meaning 'hazel bush'.
+Etymologically, the toponym is derived from the Slavic adjective lěsьnъ, formed from lěsъ meaning 'forest' and the adjectival ending -ьnъ, combined with the suffix -ica, with which adjectival forms are substantivised; and the rendering of the Slavic ě and ь into e and i in Greek.

 Location and climate

 The elevation of Vrysochori is 1157 m (3799 ft) above sea-level.
 Vrysochori is surrounded by conifer forests and rivers at the foothills of Gamila of the Tymphis mountain range, and borders the Vikos–Aoös National Park.
-Vrysochori is the 3rd largest village of Zagori Villages in terms of land size.
+Vrysochori is the third largest village of Zagori Villages in terms of land size.
 The village is located in between the second and the fifth highest peaks of Greece, just 5 km away from the Aoos River.

 It is the only area of Greece where snowbanks stand throughout every season of the year.
 The forest area which belongs to the village is the 2nd biggest in Zagori (after Laista) and local forest maps are required for trekkers not to be lost in them, as wild pigs and bears are indigenous to the area.
 Because of the many rivers which cross these mountains and the village, the village has its own source of water, which the central Zagori now also uses.

 The secondary mountain route O3 (connecting to the main E3) passes through the village.

 History

 Vrysochori was founded in 1295.
-It was called Liasintsa (or Lesinitsa), until 1927, when it was renamed to Vrysochorion.
 The church of St. Charalambos dates back to 1814.
 The town suffered severe damage in both World War II and the Greek Civil War, and lost a large portion of its population during the 1940s as a result.
 The Germans burnt much of the settlement in 1943.

 Prior to World War II Vrysochorians used to migrate to Thessaly, Thrace and Macedonia.
 Outside Greece, they migrated to the U.S.

-Population

-In the early 20th century, its population was more than 1600.
-The residents of the area speak a Latin dialect which is spoken in various areas of the Balkan peninsula (Vlach dialect).
+Demographics

+Vrysochori has an Aromanian population and is an Aromanian speaking village.
+The village forms an Aromanian dialect cluster with the villages of Laista and Iliochori (Dobrinovo) whose spoken Aromanian differs from other Aromanian speaking villages of the wider area due to some distinct linguistic features.
+In the early 21st century, elderly people were bilingual in the community language and Greek, whereas younger residents under 40 might have understood the community language but did not use it.
+Some Sarakatsani settled in the village during the early 20th century.
+The Sarakatsani are Greek speakers.